sufwankhalid1/Wildbook/wildbook-core/README.md

 If the **logdir** parameter is excluded it will default to the environment variable $WILDBOOK_LOGDIR.
 If this is not set, or there is no logback.xml there, it will default to the default logging which will log chattily to the console.

+##Build jar with all dependencies
+So that command-line apps (e.g. ReadMissingExifData) can be run you can build a jar with all of it's depencies.

+    mvn clean compile assembly:single